datastory-org/ep-election-turnout/README.md

-# 2014 European Parliament Elections Turnout
+# European Parliament Elections Turnout

-The goal of this project is to collect detailed voter turnout statistics from every country participating in the 2014 European Parliament elections.
-There are 28 countries in total with various administrative systems.
+The goal of this project is to collect detailed voter turnout statistics from every country participating in the European Parliament elections.

+# The 2014 election

+In the 2014 election, there were 28 member countries in total with various administrative systems.

 ## Metadata